What is the Egg diet?

 Side effects

 People who stick to this diet usually suffer from a lack of energy.
 It happens because of the reduced amount of carbohydrates on the daily menu.
 That’s why most people minimize physical activity while following the egg diet.
-Also, high amounts of proteins in your meal plan can lead to a number of digestive problems (constipation, nausea and other).
+Also, high amounts of proteins in your meal plan can lead to a number of digestive problems (constipation, nausea and others).

-Is egg diet safe for your health
+Is the egg diet safe for your health?

 It is a well-known fact that eggs are a rich source of essential nutrients.
 However, eating this food in high amounts might provoke a number of diseases.
 Scientific evidence concerning the egg consumption is controversial.